 Know that you are not alone.

-Kanagawa Housing Support Center for Foreigners, abbreviated as SumaSen, addresses these kinds of issues among foreigners.
+Kanagawa Housing Support Center for Foreigners, also known as SumaSen, addresses these kinds of issues among foreigners.
 This support group provides necessary housing and livelihood.
 Its executive director, Isao Nagasawa, has a phrase that embodies their organization: “able to feel safe, able to eat, and able to sleep.”

 Creating a country that easily caters to housing issues of foreigners has been one of the objectives of SumaSen.
 They incorporated the help of real estate agencies to make living situations that have been an ongoing issue since the 1990s accessible.
 As the years go by and the influx of foreigners arises, more people with housing, labor, debts, and other financial problems come to SumaSen for help.